Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-An assessment of Cyber Threat Intelligence (CTI) Return on Investment (ROI) requires a multi‑layered approach that combines quantitative metrics, qualitative value indicators, structured financial, and operational frameworks.
-No single datapoint can capture the full spectrum of value delivered by a mature CTI program; instead, security leaders must assemble a defensible portfolio of evidence that addresses efficiency, risk reduction, and strategic support.
+An assessment of CTI ROI requires a multi‑layered approach that combines quantitative metrics, qualitative value indicators, and structured financial and operational frameworks.
+No single data point can capture the full spectrum of value delivered by a mature CTI program; instead, security leaders must assemble a defensible portfolio of empirical indicators addressing efficiency and risk reduction.

+A useful way to address the difficulty of measuring cybersecurity return is to treat ROI evidence as a portfolio of observable performance indicators (i.e., proxy metrics) rather than as a single financial data point.
+In this view, cyber investment value can be inferred from operational measures.
+These measures are especially relevant when avoided losses are not directly observable, because they provide empirical signals that security capabilities are improving and that the investment is producing measurable operational outcomes~\cite{CyberKPI_ROI}.